julianiff/living-styleguide/README.md

 Create new Lerna managed component.

-### Commit messages to trigger npm PATCH, MINOR, MAJOR release
+## Conventional Commits, how to commit to trigger CI jobs

 The CI jobs evaluate the commit messages, when merged on master.
 A short summary for conventional commits can be found on [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) and on [Angular Release Messages](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit).
 The most important types are: